Text or call for any questions

 • The cabin did not have things to cook with.
 Response: They were probably right.
 I try to make sure there is enough gas for the cookstove and grill.
 There is always plastic wear, paper plates, paper towels, some basic dishes with a few pots and pans, matches, small propane canisters, but I can overlook things.

 • Too many does.
 Response: Pros certainly understand the concept of lower doe to buck ratios.
 You want a buck to run across a Walmart parking lot chasing a doe like young guys do at the bar near 1:30 AM.
-Doe harvests happens outside of peak hunting times.
+Doe harvests happen outside of peak hunting times.
 One property a mile down the road shoots 15-20 each year - locals shoot plenty as well.
 It is nice to see females in your food plots - it is a good thing while hunting.
 Some hunters only want 1 doe left on earth so they can optimize their single hunt; however, I have to think about the future.

 • We didn't know guides were not included.
 Response: I have no response.